 Traditions are passed on so they are not lost from one generation to another.
 We join in this sharing by bringing these traditions and heritage to you today.

-It is our pleasure to present this program for you today and we hope your memories of this day are truly special and lasting ones.
+It is our pleasure to present this for you and we hope your memories of are truly special and lasting ones.

-The members of Shawnee County Allied Tribes Bobbie Anderson Education Day Chairperson
+The members of Northeast Kansas Allied Tribes Bobbie Anderson, Editor